blrobin2/pages/README.md

 ### Flash

-This package utilzes [Jeffrey Way's Flash Message](https://github.com/laracasts/flash) package, because we like it.
+This package utilzes [Jeffrey Way's Flash Message](https://github.com/laracasts/flash) package to display success or error messages to the user.
 Because we pull it in, you don't have to, and you can use it anywhere in your application that you would like to.
 Please refer to the github page for documentation.